-Philip Rogers was born in the weeks prior to 02 Mar 1827 in Caverswall, Staffordshire, England.
-His parents were Philip Rogers and wife Elizabeth Smith.
+Philip Rogers was born in the weeks prior to 02 Mar 1827 when he was baptized in Caverswall, Staffordshire, England to his parents Philip Rogers and Elizabeth Smith.

 The family lived at the Cookshill Mill on Mill Close Road in Caverswall where his father was a Miller turning grain into ground meal or flour for local farmers.A The community would have been dependent on Philip as flour was an integral part of baking bread, a staple part of the diet, and meal was the primary food of livestock.

-The younger Philip grew up with 2 older sisters, Ann (1821) and Hannah (1824), 2 younger brothers, James (1829) and George (1831), and a younger sister Jane (1833).
-He also had three half-siblings James, William and Thomas, but they did not come along until well after Philip married and left the house.
+The younger Philip grew up with 2 older sisters, Ann (1821) and Hannah (1824), as well as 2 younger brothers, James (1829), George (1831), and a younger sister Jane (1833).
+He also eventually had three half-siblings James, William and Thomas, but they did not come along until well after Philip married and left the house.

-Sometime in Philip's early years (between 1834-1841), his family relocated from the town of Caverswall to Moddershall, which sits in the Liberty of Kibblestone, roughly 5 miles south.
-It is here, where by 1841, his father was operating the Boar Inn and Mill (otherwise known as the Modershall Mill).
+Sometime in Philip's early years (between the ages of 7 and 14), his family relocated from the town of Caverswall to Moddershall, which sits in the Liberty of Kibblestone, roughly 5 miles south of their previous home in Caverswall.
+It is here, where by 1841, his father was operating the Boar Inn and Mill (otherwise known as the Moddershall Mill).

 On 28 May 1851, Philip Rogers married Elizabeth Anne Salmon in Christ Church in Stone, Staffordshire, England.
-(Elizabeth's Hobbergate Farm at Oulton Heath is only located about roughly 2000 feet from Philip's Splashy Mill at the west end of Moddershall.
+(Elizabeth's family was noted to be of Hobbergate Farm at Oulton Heath.
 Both are about 2 miles north of Stone.)

 Elizabeth was born the 14 Mar 1827 to parents John Salmon, a farmer, and Ann Birks at Knenhall Farm in Stone, Staffordshire (which is just north of Moddershall).
 She was baptized on the 14 Mar at Saint Michael's Church in Stone.